-Travel on University business can now be undertaken but a Covid-19 specific travel risk assessment must be completed for any travel on University of Edinburgh business, both within the UK and abroad.
+Travel (including fieldwork) on University business can now be undertaken but a Covid-19 specific travel risk assessment must be completed for any travel on University of Edinburgh business, both within the UK and abroad.
 This risk assessment must be submitted as part of your travel insurance application, and will be mandatory for submission.
 Ensure you follow the accompanying flow chart before completing the risk assessment and thereafter follow your normal authorisation process prior to booking any travel or accommodation.

 It’s not automatic and can be applied for using the online application.

 The main benefits of the policy are;